rthomas29/CodeTest/README.md

 4. Have different quiz types that vary by difficulty.
 5. Add mLab addon to utilize MongoDB on Heroku.

-## Pull Requests are welcomed! :grin:
+## Pull Requests are welcome! :grin: